ropensci/MODIStsp/README.md

 An extended description of MODIStsp functionalities is provided in the [package vignette](https://github.com/lbusett/MODIStsp/blob/devel/inst/doc/MODIStsp.pdf) (_Click on "Raw" at the beginning of the document to download the pdf file_)

+## Impoortant note - MODIS collection 006

+NASA recently switched to provision of Collection 6 datasets for most Land Products.
+At the moment, MODIStsp only allows download for Collection 5 datasets. **Support for Collection 6 will be added as soon as possible !**

 ## Installation <a name="Installation"></a>

 **IMPORTANT:** _MODIStsp_ requires [R](http://cran.r-project.org) v >= 3.2.1 and [GDAL](http://www.gdal.org) (Geospatial Data Abstraction Library) v >= 1.11.1 To be installed in your system.
 Brief instructions for installing R and GDAL can be found [HERE](#gdal_inst).